Commitment of Traders: Analysis & Indicators (19:42)

 4. Follow related markets like Crude and Bonds

-Commitment of Traders: Better COT Oscillator for Crude Oil and Bonds
+Commitment of Traders on Crude Oil and Bonds

-Now that the Commitment of Traders data is accessible within TradeStation, it’s easy to apply the Better COT Oscillator to other markets.
+Now that the Commitment of Traders data is accessible within TradeStation, it’s easy to apply the COT indicators to other markets.
 From an Emini trading perspective, the most important markets to follow are Crude Oil and US Treasury Bonds.

 The relationship between the Bond and stock markets is more complex.
 Sometimes they are directly correlated and sometimes they are not.
 When investment prospects are good, capital flows into both equities and Bonds and they’ll both rise together.